ForLoopNelson/Sounds-Spooky/README.md

 # NPM UPDATES!!!
--- 7 pkgs need updates.
-Only one is giving a deprecation Warning but not crashing the app yet.
--- Made a branch to test with updates and it was a nightmare -- NPM updates done. things seem okay.
-Will remove this section after further testing.

---Also check for pkgs that can be removed.
-I believe ffmpeg isn't used at all.
+-- There are still many npm pkgs that have newer versions.
+Check docs and see what ones need immediate attention.

 # TODO's

-`CHECK TO UPDATE CONNECT-MONGO DRIVER TO 4x`
+`UPDATE OUTDATED NPM PACKAGES. do one at a time to check for issues.`

 `Create a forgot password, reset password feature`